 Technical hiring is facing a huge problem.
 This can only be solved with the right approach to both technical screening and technical interviews.
 However, making a positive change requires the HR and IT departments to cooperate.
 We’ve gathered the best technical interview tips in this article for all parties involved in the process.

-For more information on how to conduct a technical interview and what coding challenges to use, check out The ultimate guide to the technical interview.
+For more information on how to conduct a technical interview and what coding challenges to use, check out The ultimate guide to the technical interview while if you want more general interview tips, check out 17 interviewing tips for interviewers.

 In this post, we cover the following topics: